roeiba/AutoGrow/PROJECT_BRIEF.md

 **Project Name**: SeedGPT

-The goal: To make profitable project that can grow autonomously.
+**Goal**: Build a profitable online business that grows autonomously.

 **Brief Description**:
-The world's first fully autonomous, self-growing business and software project.
-The business manages itself in all aspects and grows autonomously, while maintaining profitability.
+An autonomous project that self-evolves using AI.
+SeedGPT independently drives development, manages operations, and scales sustainably, ensuring continuous growth and profitability.

 **Problem Statement**:
-People want to get thing done. they want to tell the computer what to do and let it do it. no body wants to write code, documentation, tests, infrastructure code, or any other code - they want to tell the computer what to do and let it do it.
+People want solutions without hassle.
+Most desire a ready app, product, or business to meet their needs, while a few prefer to build it themselves.

 **Target Users**:
-anyone who wants the computer do to something.
+Anyone seeking effortless solutions through technology.

 **Proposed Solution**:
-SeedGPT uses AI agents to continuously generate issues, write code, create pull requests, and monitor quality - all automatically. under this loop of tasks, it manages all aspects of the business, including deployment, analysis, analytics, marketing and sales.
+SeedGPT employs AI agents to autonomously generate tasks, write code, submit pull requests, and maintain quality.
+It oversees all business functions—deployment, analytics, marketing, and sales—via a self-sustaining task cycle.
+This includes creating marketing content, creatives, social media posts, blogs, games, and other relevant materials customized for each business.

-Once completed, this project can be considered as a stem cell for any other project.
+Once mature, SeedGPT acts as a foundational seed for any venture, adaptable to diverse projects.

-start with B2C and B2B app that allows users to create and manage their own projects. user provides a brief description of the project the app plants the seed of the project and sets the infrastructure for it and from there it grows autonomously.
+Start with a B2C and B2B platform allowing users to initiate and manage projects.
+Users input a project idea, and SeedGPT establishes the framework, nurturing it to grow independently.

-The user can grow either set his own keys and manage the project himself OR he can use our SAAS model in our environments which we charge "costs + 15%" on the operations costs.
+Users can choose to manage projects with their own credentials or use our SaaS model in our managed environment, billed at "costs + 15%" for operational expenses.

 **Business Model**:
-the project is a SaaS model in which we charge "costs + 15%" on the operations costs.
+A SaaS framework charging "costs + 15%" on operational expenses.

-**Technical details**:
+**Technical Details**:
- it connects to all the necessary services and tools to manage the business, including shops, ads, marketing, blog, social media, and more. it uses Cloud flare for dns and cdn, and github for version control and ci/cd, and gcloud for infrastructure. it uses libraries and frameworks smartly. it semantically caches requests, it uses boilerplatee where possible. root level of the project is kept clean.
- .agents is used for managing agents and AI data on each folder. each other folder is used for different app.
-README.md inside each application folder is used for general information about the application.
+SeedGPT integrates with key services for business management, including e-commerce, advertising, marketing, content, and social media.
+It leverages Cloudflare for DNS and CDN, GitHub for version control and CI/CD, and Google Cloud for infrastructure.
+It intelligently uses libraries and frameworks, semantically caches requests, and applies boilerplates for efficiency.
+The project root remains organized and uncluttered.
+The `.agents` folder in each directory houses AI and agent data.
+Subfolders represent individual apps, with `README.md` files detailing specific app information.